Skip to Content

 Overview

-Apply role-based access control (Role-Based Access Control, RBAC) based on Kubernetes roles within the organization to allow or restrict user access to Kubernetes.
-You can grant set Roles to users or user groups.
-Roles are used to define multiple policies as a single role.
+Role-Based Access Control (RBAC) based on Kubernetes roles within the organization is applied to allow or restrict user access to Kubernetes.
+You can assign configured Roles to users or user groups.
+Roles are used to combine multiple policies into a single role definition.

 Assigning Role Policies